Bacio Divino Cellars - Janzen

 “I am completely satisfied with the static level our winery enjoys at present,” he stated.
 “At this present level, I can completely control everything I need to insure complete quality.
 And, after all, isn’t that the most important aspect any winemaker can demand?”

-Bacio Divino owns a ten-acre parcel in Henry Canyon and also buys a relatively large amount of grapes from another fifteen or so growers dispersed throughout Napa Valley.
+Bacio Divino owns a ten-acre parcel in Henry Canyon and also buys a relatively large amount of grapes form another fifteen or so growers dispersed throughout Napa Valley.
 This accessibility to a wide selection of grapes and differing soils and climates allows Janzen to pick and choose the fruit he wants to utilize for his wines.

-Janzen also credits another Napa Valley icon, Bill Smith, former owner of La Jota Vineyards and Winery, with being instrumental in his early winemaking decisions.
+Janzen also credits another Napa Valley icon Bill Smith, former owner of La Jota Vineyards and Winery, with being instrumental in his early winemaking decisions.
 “Whenever I had a question as to good or bad, Bill was there to help,” finalized Janzen.

 Dear Platinum Wine Club Members